 The overall compliance outcome for each designated bathing water is determined by

 the results over the full season.
 We will provide this on or shortly after 15 September.

-The revised Bathing Water Directive: changes for the 2013 bathing
+The revised Bathing Water Directive: changes prior to 2015

 The revised Bathing Water Directive (2006/7/EC) came into force on 24 March 2006